Carmela: Ang Pinakamagandang Babae sa Mundong Ibabaw: Production

+Casting

+The role of Dante was initially offered to actor Gabby Concepcion, it was eventually given to Raymond Bagatsing.

-Principal photography concluded on May 14, 2014.
+Principal photography

+Principal photography was held in Malolos, Bulacan, and concluded on May 14, 2014.
+During an evening shoot on May 9, a scuffle broke out between the Carmela crew and a group of men when the latter attempted to enter a closed bar the crew was temporarily using as a set.

 Ratings

 According to AGB Nielsen Philippines' Mega Manila household television ratings, the pilot episode of Carmela: Ang Pinakamagandang Babae sa Mundong Ibabaw earned an 18.1% rating.
 The final episode scored a 22.2% rating.